 Utah has one of the lowest rates of uninsured drivers in the country and has successfully kept insurance premium costs below the national average.
-It’s also one of the safest states to drive in.
-Utah’s state’s fatality rate per vehicle mile traveled has been lower than the national average for 15 years, but in 2014 motorcycle deaths were the highest on record.
-The state is working hard to reduce both car and motorcycle crashes through its recent primary enforcement seat belt law, motorcycle rider training classes, and a push to get all motorcyclists to wear helmets.
+It's also one of the safest states to drive in: Utah's fatality rate per vehicle mile traveled is consistently lower than the national average.
+That said, the state is working hard to reduce both car and motorcycle crashes through its recent primary enforcement seat belt law, motorcycle rider training classes, and a push to get all motorcyclists to wear helmets.

 Utah Vehicle Insurance Requirements

-You may associate vast swaths of desert and national parks with Utah – and you’d be right.
-But it is also one of the country’s fastest growing states by population, and in 2013 there were close to two million cars on the road.
+You may associate vast swaths of desert and national parks with Utah - and you'd be right.
+But it is also one of the country's fastest-growing states by population.

-Utah has succeeded in keeping the number of uninsured drivers very low – just 5.8 percent of drivers don’t have insurance.
-Only three other states have a better rate than that.
-The state’s Insurance Commissioner, Todd E. Kiser, attributes that to effective monitoring and oversight.
-Several state agencies have banded together “in a robust system for tracking uninsured drivers,” says Kiser.
-“These entities meet quarterly with our third-party insurance verification vendor, Insure-Rite, to make sure the system is working correctly.”
+As the number of overall drivers has gone up, Utah has succeeded in keeping the number of uninsured drivers fairly low - just 8.2 percent of drivers don't have insurance.
+The state's Insurance Commissioner, Todd E. Kiser, attributes that to effective monitoring and oversight.
+Several state agencies have banded together "in a robust system for tracking uninsured drivers," says Kiser.
+"These entities meet quarterly with our third-party insurance verification vendor, Insure-Rite, to make sure the system is working correctly."

 Utah has also kept insurance premium costs below national averages.
 "We have a lot of competition within the market," notes Kiser.
 "Insurers compete against each other for business, which drives rates down for Utah motorists."